harrycresswell/harry/site/content/articles/annual-review-2018.md

 ## Final words

-Thanks for reading my first Annual Review.
+Thanks for reading my first Year in Review.
 I hope you’ve found this helpful in some capacity.
 It’s been a great chance to be more mindful and reflect on this past year whilst creating a plan for an intentional year ahead.

-If you’re not yet writing an Annual Review, perhaps after reading this one you might consider writing one yourself.
+If you’re not yet writing your own Year in Review, perhaps after reading this one you might consider writing one.

 If you have any questions or comments you can reach me on [twitter](https://twitter.com/harrycresswell), I’d be happy to hear from you.
 Likewise, please consider sharing this with anyone you feel might find it useful.